cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

                         `key1=value1;key2=value2`).
 This argument can
                         be used multiple times.
 *  `--skip-install` -   Skip install lifecycle operations.
 *  `--skip-uninstall` - Skip uninstall lifecycle operations.
-*  `--skip-reinstall` - Skip automatically reinstall of node-instances that their properties have been modified as part of a deployment update.
-Node instances that were explicitly given to the reinstall list will still be reinstalled.
+*  `--skip-reinstall` - Skip automatic reinstall of node-instances whose properties are modified in the deployment update.
+Node instances explicitly included in the reinstall list are not skipped.
-*  `-r, --reinstall-list TEXT` - Node instances IDs to be reinstalled.
+*  `-r, --reinstall-list TEXT` - Node instances IDs to reinstall.
 This argument can be used multiple times.
-*  `--ignore-failure` - Pass ignore-failure option to unsintall workflow.
+*  `--ignore-failure` - Pass ignore-failure option to uninstall workflow.
-*  `--install-first` - Perform install workflow first, then uninstall workflow.
+*  `--install-first` - First run the install workflow and then run the uninstall workflow.
-*  `-f, --force` -      Force an update to run, in the event that a previous update on this deployment has failed to complete successfully.
+*  `-f, --force` -      Force an update to run, in the event that a previous update on this deployment did not complete successfully.
 *  `--include-logs / --no-logs` - Include logs in returned events [default: `True`]
 *  `--json-output` -   Output events in a consumable JSON format
 *  `-t, --tenant-name TEXT` -
                         The name of the tenant of the deployment.
 If unspecified, the current tenant is used.

-&nbsp;
-Read more about the [deployment update process]({{< relref "working_with/manager/update-deployment.md" >}}).
+For more information, see [deployment update process]({{< relref "working_with/manager/update-deployment.md" >}}).

 ### delete